devops-infra/.github/CONTRIBUTING.md

 ### Branching
 * Bug fixes should be pushed to branches starting with `bugfix/...`.
+* Updates of dependent packages should be pushed to branches starting with `dependency/...`.
+* Updates to documentation should be pushed to branches starting with `documentation/...`.
 * New features should be pushed to branches starting with `feature/...`.
-* Updates to documentation should be pushed to branches starting with `documentation/...`.
+* For testing linting, build process, etc. without opening use branches starting with `test/...`.
 * If the changes apply to more than one category any other name best fitting should be used.

 ### Commit messages